shrik1993/Ticket_Management/README.md

-Ticket Management REST API
+Ticket Management RESTful API
 =============

-This is a simple, small scale helpdesk/ticket management system written in Python-Flask.
+This is a simple, small scale helpdesk/ticket management system RESTful API written in Python-Flask.
 This project focus on implementation of RESTful APIs using Python-Flask.

 Following are the key points related to project: